zach-adams/hgv-deploy-full/README.md

 4. Likewise with your `host_var` folder
 5. Follow steps 9-12 and if you run into any issues or errors post them in this repository!

+## Turning off Varnish (Use only Nginx)

+If you are having issues making changes or having issues with the backend while using Varnish, you can turn it off and just use Nginx while maintaining good performance.
+Here's how you can do that:

+1. Open each of the Nginx configurations of the sites installed on your server with `sudo nano /etc/nginx/sites-available/your-hostname.com`
+2. Change `listen = 8080;` to `listen = 80;`
+3. Make sure you do this to **all** sites installed on your server
+4. Stop Varnish and Restart Nginx with `sudo service varnish stop && sudo service nginx restart`
+5. You should be good to go!

 ## Switching HHVM back to PHP-FPM

 Your Nginx configuration should automatically facilitate switching to PHP-FPM if there's an issue with HHVM, however if you want to switch back manually you can do so like this: